Gwynn Garnett: Food for Peace

 Upon returning from a trip to India in 1950 Garnett wrote the first draft of what would become Public Law 480.
 This plan was for the United States to sell surplus agricultural commodities to countries still recovering from World War II.
 The sales would be made in the local currencies which were pretty much worthless outside of the borders of the countries where the sale was made.
 The money would then be used by the United States to fund economic development projects in those countries.
 The plan was popular in Congress since it helped American farmers, fed hungry nations, and fostered future markets.
 This plan was signed into law in 1954 while Garnett was the director of the surplus disposal group of the FAS.
 He was then promoted to director of the FAS and served there from 1954 to 1959.

 Later career

 Garnett left the government in 1959 to become vice president of the Pan-Am Airways.
 Later he formed a company that made agricultural equipment for underdeveloped countries and had interests in cattle operations in Nigeria, Spain, Greece, and Iran.
 During the 1970s and 1980s, Garnett (and his son, Stephen) was one of the first American farmers to start promoting organic beef from his farm in Remington, Virginia.

-After passing away, Garnett was buried in Arlington National Cemetery.